ichinco/math_notes/_posts/2016-12-18-go-patterns.md

 as input, which allowed us to pass in a `bytes.Buffer` --- smart!
 But what about `ReadData`?

-One possible way to do this is to actually use files: one for each positive test case that you want to exercise; a few invalid file paths or improperly permissioned files to generate common IO errors for the negative test cases.
-Another way is write tests is to stub out `os.Open` and pass in a substitute function instead.
-While there are practical advantages to the former approach, we will instead focus on the latter strategy --- not surprisingly.
+One possible way to test this code is to actually use files: one for each positive test case that you want to exercise; a few invalid file paths or improperly permissioned files to generate common IO errors for the negative test cases.
+Another way tests is to stub out `os.Open` and pass in a substitute function instead.
+While there are practical advantages to the former approach, we will instead focus on the latter strategy.
 Some advantages for the latter approach are:

-- the test data files may be hard to generate (because they are large, files are generated programmatically, or files are media or binary in nature)
+- the test data files may be hard to generate (because they are large, those files may need to be generated programmatically, or files are media or binary in nature)
 - it is easier to manage test code that pretends to be files than to manage test data files (when your library changes, it is easier to change test code, and harder to change test files)